 The Capital of Lima, in recent years Lima has had a turnaround.
 These days most travelers spend at least a few days here.
 The food revolution draws people from all over the world wanting to try the famous cuisine.
 The city is a wonderful mix of old and new with the ancient city center and the modern beachside suburbs.
 The best time to visit Lima Peru is in the summer months, December to March.

-South of Lima, around 5 hours travel is the desert town of Nazca.
+South of Lima, around 5 hours traveling in the desert town of Nazca.
 This quaint little town depends totally on tourism.
 The main attraction is just out of town; the famous Nazca Lines are located in the desert and can only be seen by small plane.
 The lines remain a mystery today as to who made the lines and for what reason.
-On a flight you will see the monkey, lizard, the spider and many other of the lines.
+On a flight, you will see the monkey, lizard, the spider, and many other of the lines.

 Also just south of Lima is the seaside town of Paracas.
 The town is small but has many wonderful hotels and resorts to spend a few days relaxing.
 While you are in the area, take the time to take a speedboat ride out to the Ballestas Islands.
 The islands are home to colonies of Sea Lions that you will see all resting on the rocky islands.
 Also famous for the birds that call the islands home.

 The wonderfully natural Amazon Jungle in Peru.
-For those of you who love the jungle you cannot miss these areas.
+For those who love the jungle, you cannot miss these areas.
 In the northern part of Peru is the city of Iquitos where the luxurious Amazon cruises leave.
 Close to Cusco is the area of Puerto Maldonado where you will find many jungle lodges where you can explore the Amazon with experienced jungle guides.

 I know I said 10 but we have to mention and if you have the time, you should travel to the North of Peru and see the north coast.
 There are some famous ruins like Chan Chan and Señor de Sipan.
 However, what attracts most people to Northern Peru is the wonderful beaches and the great surfing waves, some of the best in the world.